quangounet/simple-wheeled-robot/README.md

 - username: pi
 - password: raspberry

+*Upon first login to the Pi, you may be reminded to change the username and password.*

 ### Access the Raspberry Pi with SSH
-- Edit network connection if the Pi is connected to your computer via *Ethernet cable*:
+- Edit network connection only if the Pi is connected to your computer via *Ethernet cable* and your computer accesses the internet with Wifi:
   - Go to `Edit connections...`.
   - Navigate to `IPv4 Settings` tab.
 Select Method: `Shared to other computers`.
   - Save the connection.